MansoorShaik02/MERN-AnimeTracker/README.md

 # Anime World

-Welcome to Anime World, your one-stop destination for discovering the best anime!
+Welcome to the site , displaying anime information !
 This React application allows users to explore top anime, currently airing anime, and trending anime.
 Users can search for anime, view details, and enjoy a seamless browsing experience.

 ## Features